David M. Shoup: Later life and opposition to the Vietnam War

 In a book titled Militarism U.S.A.
 (1970), Shoup and Donovan elaborated their criticisms.
 Shoup said the country was seeking military solutions to issues that could be resolved politically.
 He accused military leaders of propagating the war for their own career advancement, and accused the veterans group Veterans of Foreign Wars of propagandizing for the armed forces establishment.
 Shoup blamed the American education system for what he saw as discouraging independent thought and stressing obedience.

 Shoup joined the Business Executives Move for Vietnam Peace.
 By 1971, Shoup publicly endorsed the anti-war veteran group Vietnam Veterans Against the War.
 As Vietnamization had reduced the visibility of the anti-war movement, and Shoup's criticism was not as prominent in the public arena.
 Fulbright and other senators urged the White House to listen to his criticisms, but Shoup's broader critique of American society and militarism was seen as more extreme than other officers who had simply criticized the strategy of the war.

 Shoup's opposition to the war garnered resentment from many of the other officers in the Marine Corps, and was met with criticism that he was becoming mentally unfit or was treasonous in his actions.
 He was sharply criticized by journalist and former Marine Robert Heinl in several articles of the Detroit News where Heinl said Shoup was "going sour."
 General Rathvon M. Tompkins, one of Shoup's close friends, stopped speaking to him for several years.
 By December 1967, he had lost favor with the Johnson administration, his activities were monitored by the Federal Bureau of Investigation, and his patriotism was called into question in the media.

 After 1971, Shoup's speaking and writing diminished, and he faded from the public eye after the U.S. military withdrawal from Vietnam in 1973.
 After the war, he stayed out of the public spotlight.
 He suffered from illness late in life, and he died on 13 January 1983 in Alexandria, Virginia.
 He was buried in section 7-A of Arlington National Cemetery.
 One of Shoup's service dress uniforms is on display at the armory of the Artillery Company of Newport in Newport, Rhode Island.

-Honors and decorations

-The Arleigh Burke-class destroyer was named for Shoup in 1999.
-Additionally, he received the following decorations: